MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ├─ ... (other stuff)
 ```

+Source files other than `index.js` are located through its imports.
+The defaults can be overwritten using the `snap.config.json` [config file](#the-snap-configuration-file).

 ::: tip Creating a Snap Project
 When you create a new snap project using `mm-snap init`, you'll notice that it will have all of these files.
 Nevertheless, cloning the [template snap repository](https://github.com/MetaMask/template-snap) is probably the best way to get started.